Keisarinn/SLT/README.md

 With no submitted/accepted reports, the project grade is 4.0.
 Each good report increases the project grade by 0.25, while each normal report increases it by 0.125.

 This means eight good reports result in a project grade of 6.0, while eight normal reports will give you a project grade of 5.0.

+Note that even if you are not interested in doing the projects, the written exam might include problems addressed in the coding exercises.

 ## How to find exercises ##
 The exercises templates are published on the master branch.
 The latex templates contain all the information about the exercises.